 I mean, I have similar images from my early days as a DJ, just not with Beyoncé looking incredulous, but with other, rather unknown people.

 Yes, it’s nonsense, I know.
 Compared to him, I was probably a bit lazier.
 I put less effort into getting new records and gigs.
-That’s how I would summarise it after reading the book…
+That’s how I’d sum it up after reading the book…

 Mark Ronson wasn’t really on my radar.
 Sure, Amy Winehouse, Bruno Mars… I was aware of all that.
 Not my kind of music.
 But I also found the memoirs of Carl Cox and Harold Heath very interesting, if only because of my proximity to the subject.
 So picking up this book wasn’t a stretch.